stella-yc/chat-react-flask-socketio/README.md

 micro-framework Flask for the backend, Flask-socketio for websockets, and React/Redux for the frontend.

-This uses create-react-app.
+This uses [create-react-app](https://github.com/facebookincubator/create-react-app).
 You must run:

 `npm install` or `yarn` for node modules

-`npm run build` or `yarn build` to create static js and css files
+`npm run build` or `yarn build` to create static js and css files.

 ## Instructions
 Run the run.sh file or enter the commands below: